SofarGroup13/MultimodalDatasetCreation/README.md

 In this section we will explain the repository's content.

 ### Dependence
+This folder contains 3 packages: "mocap_optitrack", "kinect_aux-indigo", "openni_camera-indigo-devel".
+"mocap_optitrack" is a package developed for ROS Indigo.
+It is cloned by the repository https://github.com/ACarfi/SOFAR and it publishes markers's position on the topic '/markers_coo'.
+It should be launched with the command "mocap.launch" before the experiment starts to collect real mocap data.

 ### Documentation
 This folder contains the doxygen documentation in "html" and "laTex" format